Caramel Flan Recipe

 Caramel Flan is a Creamy Custard Dessert that’s made of cream eggs and sugar.
 T

 I have been wanting to make crème Brule for a while now, but since I don’t have the torch needed for crystallizing the sugar on top of crème Brule I’ll just have to figure something else out – like flan.
-In essence the two are pretty much the same thing, except for one has sugar – on the top and the other – on the bottom, plus the consistency of crème Brule is a bit softer then the flan’s.
+In essence, the two are pretty much the same thing, except for one has sugar – on the top and the other – on the bottom, plus the consistency of crème Brule is a bit softer than the flans.

 But nevertheless, this was one great substitute!

-Since I had a ton of egg yolks left from a previous desert, this was perfect time to make flan.
+Since I had a ton of egg yolks left from a previous dessert, this was the perfect time to make flan.